FeliciaPino/NeuroWarriors/Obsidian_vault/wiki/Types of Battle Actions.md

+These are the properties [[Battle Actions]] may have.
+They are not necessarily mutually exclusive.

 ## #BattleAction/Melee
 The user walks up to the target to do the action (Possibly giving them an opportunity to attack back)
 ## #BattleAction/Projectile